MANICALAND CENTRE

 Survey round information

-8 rounds of the cohort survey, consisting of household and individual questionnaires as well as HIV testing, have been completed from 1998 to 2021.
-Data collection dates and key information details are summarised in this table.
+Data collection dates and key information details are summarised in the table on the left.
 Due to COVID-19 interruptions, some data have been collected via telephone survey.
-In the round 7 12-month follow up survey, 4 out of 8 sites of individual questionnaires had to be completed via telephone survey with appointments then being made to carry out HIV testing.
-In round 8, household and individual questionnaires were carried out via telephone. |
+In the round 7 12-month follow-up survey, 4 out of 8 sites of individual questionnaires had to be completed via telephone survey, with appointments then being made to carry out HIV testing.
+In round 8, household and individual questionnaires were conducted via the telephone.
+In rounds 9 and 10, household questionnaires were collected face-to-face, while individual questionnaires for adults were completed via telephone interviews.

 Survey eligibility criteria

-Over time, changes have been made to the eligibility criteria of the survey; both in the household census and the general population cohort.
+Over time, the eligibility criteria for the survey have changed in both the household census and the general population cohort.
+Survey data are generally collected from the study sites shown in the table below.

-Sites 1, 5, 11 and 12 dropped from the survey after round 5.
-Round 6 of the survey therefore consisted of only 8 sites.
-In round 7, 2 further sites were dropped and 2 urban sites were added.
-Round 8 consisted of the same sites as in round 7.
-What follows is a more detailed account of eligibility criteria for both household and individual surveys.
+Sites 1, 5, 11, and 12 were dropped from the survey after round 5.
+As a result, round 6 consisted of only eight sites.
+In round 7, two additional sites were dropped, while two urban sites were added.
+Rounds 8 to 10 included the same sites as in round 7.

 Household Census

 A ‘household’ in this instance is defined as people who share/eat from the same cooking pot.
-However, the definition of a household member changed between round 1 and 2 of the survey, as detailed in the table below.
+However, the definition of a household member changed between rounds 1 and 2 of the survey, as detailed in the table below.

 General Population Cohort